Website & blogs © Louis Kraft 2013-2020

 Almost a year and a half after seeing Geronimo: An American Legend I signed Custer and the Cheyenne for Aaron and Ruth Cantor Cohen at Guidon Books in Scottsdale, Arizona.
 They had always helped me over the years, and on this occasion our conversation turned to western film.
 Specifically we discussed two films, this one (which did not do well at the box office) and Tombstone (which was a major hit), and how they impacted book sales.
 Wyatt Earp, Doc Holliday, and the gunfight at the OK Corral saw a major increase in sales whereas Geronimo and the Apache wars did not.
 I’ve read about Holliday and Earp but I’m never going to write about them.
 Conversely Gatewood and Geronimo had caught my interest.

 Ruth told me that the Gatewood Collection was housed at the Arizona Historical Society in Tucson, Arizona.
 The following month I took a week off from Infonet (where I was a technical writer) wrapped between two weekends and drove to Tucson.
 Whoa, cowboy!
 The following month I took two weeks off wrapped between three weekends.
-At that time I had begun my next Indian wars book (Ned Wynkoop), but now it went on hold (as it turned out a ten-year hold, although there were Wynkoop talks, articles, and the beginning of Wynkoop one-man plays).
+At that time I had begun my next Indian wars book (on Ned Wynkoop), but now it went on hold (as it turned out a ten-year hold, although there were Wynkoop talks, articles, and the beginning of Wynkoop one-man plays).
 I had discovered an amazing man in Charles Gatewood but it wasn’t enough, and I quickly realized that Geronimo would be the perfect companion in dual biography.